How to Lose Weight Naturally

 If these symptoms seem familiar, then you may have a yeast overgrowth such as candida albicans.

 We all have the yeast ‘candida’ in our gut, but is usually controlled by other bacteria.
 When the immune system is compromised (because of illness, for example, or a poor diet), the proportion of ‘healthy’ bacteria can be altered, causing candida to grow out of control

-This overgrowth can be also be caused by overuse of antibiotics, the contraceptive pill, HRT, steroids and stress.
-If you would like to know more about this test click Candida Test (Saliva).
+This overgrowth can also be caused by overuse of antibioctics, the contraceptive pill, HRT, steriods and stress.
+If you would like to know more about this test Digestive Stool Test).